Locals ‘appalled’ after new Banksy in Suffolk defaced

 The mysterious graffiti artist recently confirmed he was behind new street art that appeared around England’s east coast.

-However, East Suffolk Council has now been forced to issue a statement after locals discovered the Lowestoft artwork, which shows a rat sitting on a deckchair, has been daubed with white paint overnight (Sunday 15 August).
+However, East Suffolk Council has now been forced to issue a statement after locals discovered the Lowestoft artwork, which shows a rat sitting on a deckchair, had been daubed with white paint overnight.

-“We are naturally appalled that someone has chosen to behave in such a selfish and mindless way given how excited we all are by the appearance of these works here on the east coast,” the statement said.
+“We are naturally appalled that someone has chosen to behave in such a selfish and mindless way, given how excited we all are by the appearance of these works here on the east coast,” the statement said.

 “We are, however, hopeful that this particular work can be restored, and are engaging with specialists.”